 Sustainable Workforce Survey

-The sustainable Workforce Survey is a large data collection among organizations, managers and employees in nine European countries.
+The sustainable Workforce Survey is a large data collection among organizations, managers and employees in nine European countries, in two waves.

 The aim is to assemble extensive information on the extent to which organizations invest in:

 - Human and social capital (e.g., training programs)

 - Flexibility (e.g., flexible working hours and working at home)

 - Employability of elder employees (e.g., part-time early retirement)

 - Flexicurity (such as temporary contracts)

 - Health and vitality (e.g. health behavior)